Deputies find man's body in field while responding to shooting call in Lumberton

 LUMBERTON, N.C.
 (WTVD) -- The Robeson County Sheriff's Office is investigating after a man's body was found in a field on Wednesday morning.

-Officials said the body of an unidentified black man was found in a field on Old Tower Road in Lumberton.
+Officials said the body of 23-year-old Avery Scurlock was found in a field on Old Tower Road in Lumberton.

-Deputies were called to the scene after reports of a shooting; however, they did not say if the man had been shot.
+Deputies were called to the scene after reports of a shooting; however, they did not say if the Scurlock had been shot.

+He was driving a white 2016 Ford Fusion SE with the NC registration PJD-8161.
+Officials are looking for that vehicle.

 Information about a possible suspect has not been released.